CONDITIONS

 Medical Management

-Anti-inflammatory medications (e.g., ibuprofen) to reduce prostaglandin production.
-Taking anti-inflammatory medications as soon as the pain begins can help alleviate symptoms effectively.
-Some women prefer not to use medication and instead opt for devices like the TENS machine.
+Anti-inflammatory medications (e.g. ibuprofen) to reduce prostaglandin production.
+Taking anti-inflammatory medications as soon as the pain starts can help alleviate symptoms effectively.
+Some women don’t want to take medication and instead opt for devices like the TENS machine.

-Hormonal treatments (the contraceptive pill, progestogen therapies, hormonal IUS like Mirena)
+Hormonal treatments (the pill, progestogen therapies, hormonal IUS like Mirena)### Newer Treatments

 Surgical Options

-Dr Kaur is highly experienced in minimally invasive and robotic-assisted gynaecological surgery, providing expert care with reduced recovery times.
+Dr Kaur is experienced in minimally invasive and robotic-assisted gynaecological surgery, with quick recovery times.

 Holistic Approaches

-Pelvic physiotherapy for muscular tension and pain management
+Pelvic physiotherapy for muscle tension and pain management

-Application of heat to the tummy using a hot water bottle to alleviate discomfort during menstrual cycles
+Applying heat to the tummy with a hot water bottle during periods

-A warm bath or shower can help ease period pain
+A warm bath or shower can help with period pain

-Some periods can be significantly worse than others, highlighting the need for a comprehensive approach to pain management.
+Some periods are worse than others, so a comprehensive approach to pain management is needed.

-Often, combining medical and holistic approaches gives the best long-term results.
+Often a combination of medical and holistic approaches gives the best long term results.

 Alternative Therapies

-Making lifestyle changes can help ease period pain and improve overall women’s health.
-Some effective ways to manage period pain include exercising regularly, such as yoga or swimming, and applying heat to the lower abdomen using a hot water bottle.
-Gentle exercise like yoga, swimming, walking or cycling can alleviate period pain.
-A healthy diet and avoiding triggers, such as caffeine and alcohol, can also help reduce symptoms.
-Additionally, getting enough sleep and practicing relaxation techniques, such as meditation or deep breathing, can help reduce stress and alleviate pain.
-By incorporating these lifestyle changes into daily activities, women can better manage their period pain and improve their quality of life.
+Making lifestyle changes can help manage period pain and overall women’s health.
+Some ways to manage period pain include exercising regularly (yoga or swimming) and applying heat to the lower abdomen with a hot water bottle.
+Gentle exercise (yoga, swimming, walking or cycling) can help with period pain.
+A healthy diet and avoiding triggers (caffeine and alcohol) can also help reduce symptoms.
+Getting enough sleep and practicing relaxation techniques (meditation or deep breathing) can help with stress and pain.
+By incorporating these lifestyle changes into daily life, women can better manage their period pain and improve their wellbeing.

-Certain contraceptive options can help alleviate period pain.
-For example, combined hormonal contraceptives, such as the pill or patch, can help reduce menstrual cramps and bleeding.
-The intrauterine system (IUS) is another effective option, which releases a progestogen hormone that helps thin the lining of the uterus, reducing bleeding and pain.
-Other progestogen contraceptives, such as the implant or injection, can also help manage period pain.
-Discussing treatment options with a doctor can help women determine the best contraceptive method for managing a painful period.
-Discussing treatment options with a doctor can help women determine the best contraceptive method for their individual needs.
+Some contraception can help with period pain.
+For example the combined pill or patch can reduce menstrual cramps and bleeding.
+The IUS (intrauterine system) is another option which releases a progestogen hormone that thins the lining of the uterus, reducing bleeding and pain.
+Other progestogen contraception (implant or injection) can also help with period pain.
+Discuss with your doctor to find the best contraception for your needs.

-These pains can vary in severity and duration, often impacting daily activities.
+These pains can vary in severity and duration and can impact daily activities.

-Severe period pain can significantly impact daily activities, including attending school, work, and social engagements.
+Severe period pain can impact daily activities including school, work and social events.

 You deserve more than quick fixes or being told “it’s just part of being a woman.”
-At Happiher, we treat your experience with the seriousness and empathy it deserves.
+At Happiher we take your experience seriously and with empathy.

-If period pain is severe or interferes with daily activities, it is essential to seek support from a healthcare provider.
-A doctor can help diagnose the underlying cause of the pain and recommend effective treatments.
-In some cases, further testing, such as an ultrasound scan, may be necessary to rule out underlying medical conditions.
-Women should not hesitate to discuss their symptoms and concerns with their doctor, as there are many effective treatments available to manage period pain.
-By seeking support and working with a healthcare provider, women can find relief from painful periods and improve their overall health and well-being.
+If period pain is severe or impacting daily activities, you need to seek support from a healthcare provider.
+A doctor can help diagnose the underlying cause of the pain and recommend treatment.
+In some cases further testing such as an ultrasound scan may be needed to rule out underlying medical conditions.
+Women shouldn’t hesitate to discuss their symptoms and concerns with their doctor as there are many treatments available to manage period pain.
+By getting support and working with a healthcare provider women can find relief from painful periods and improve overall health and wellbeing.

-Staying informed about women’s health and painful periods is crucial for managing symptoms and seeking proper treatment.
-One of the best ways to stay informed is by maintaining open communication with your healthcare provider.
-Regular check-ups and discussions about your symptoms can help you stay on top of your health and catch any potential issues early.
+Staying informed about women’s health and painful periods is key to managing symptoms and getting the right treatment.
+One of the best ways to stay informed is to maintain open communication with your healthcare provider.
+Regular check ups and discussing your symptoms can help you stay on top of your health and catch any potential issues early.

 Reading reputable online sources and medical journals can also provide valuable information about the causes and treatments of painful periods.
 Understanding the role of prostaglandins and the muscular wall of the uterus in causing menstrual cramps can help you make informed decisions about your treatment options.

-Joining support groups, either online or in-person, can offer emotional support and practical advice from other women who are experiencing similar issues.
+Joining support groups online or in-person can offer emotional support and practical advice from other women who are going through the same.
 These groups can be a great resource for learning about new treatments and coping strategies.

-It’s essential to understand the different types of painful periods, including primary dysmenorrhoea and secondary dysmenorrhoea, and the various treatment options available.
-By staying informed, you can take control of your health and make decisions that are best for you.
+It’s important to understand the different types of painful periods including primary dysmenorrhoea and secondary dysmenorrhoea and the various treatment options available.
+By staying informed you can take control of your health and make decisions that are right for you.

-Understanding the relationship between painful periods and other medical conditions, such as endometriosis, fibroids, and pelvic inflammatory disease, can help you identify potential underlying causes of your symptoms.
-This knowledge can empower you to seek appropriate treatment and improve your quality of life.
+Understanding the link between painful periods and other medical conditions such as endometriosis, fibroids and pelvic inflammatory disease can help you identify potential underlying causes of your symptoms.
+This knowledge can help you get the right treatment and improve your quality of life.

 Private consultations with a focus on listening and understanding

-Expertise in managing both primary and secondary causes of period pain
+Expertise in managing primary and secondary causes of period pain

-We encourage you to talk about your symptoms and concerns to facilitate better understanding and support.
+We encourage you to talk about your symptoms and concerns to help us understand and support you better.

-Happiher is dedicated to providing comprehensive care for women’s health, including the management of period pain and associated conditions.
+Happiher provides comprehensive care for women’s health including period pain and associated conditions.

-Our clinics are conveniently located at Chelsea & Westminster, The Lister, and The Wellington Hospital.
+Our clinics are located at Chelsea & Westminster, The Lister and The Wellington Hospital.

 Conclusion

-In conclusion, painful periods are a common experience for many women and can be caused by various factors, including prostaglandins, uterine contractions, and underlying medical conditions such as endometriosis and pelvic inflammatory disease.
-While some women may experience mild symptoms, others may suffer from severe period pain, intense pain, and other symptoms that can disrupt daily activities.
+In conclusion, painful periods are common for many women and can be caused by various factors including prostaglandins, uterine contractions and underlying medical conditions such as endometriosis and pelvic inflammatory disease.
+Some women may experience mild symptoms while others may suffer from severe period pain, intense pain and other symptoms that impact daily activities.

-Fortunately, there are various treatment options available, including over-the-counter pain relievers, prescription medications, and alternative therapies.
-By understanding the causes of painful periods, staying informed about women’s health, and discussing treatment options with a healthcare provider, women can take control of their symptoms and improve their quality of life.
+There are many treatment options available including over the counter pain relief, prescription medication and alternative therapies.
+By understanding the causes of painful periods, staying informed about women’s health and discussing treatment options with your doctor you can take control of your symptoms and improve your quality of life.

-It’s essential to remember that painful periods are not just a normal part of the menstrual cycle but can also be a sign of an underlying medical condition.
-If you’re experiencing severe period pain, heavy bleeding, or other symptoms, don’t hesitate to discuss treatment with your doctor.
-Simple home remedies, such as using a hot water bottle, can also help ease period pain.
+Remember painful periods are not just part of the menstrual cycle but can also be a sign of an underlying medical condition.
+If you’re experiencing severe period pain, heavy bleeding or other symptoms don’t hesitate to discuss treatment with your doctor.
+Simple home remedies such as using a hot water bottle can also help with period pain.

-Additionally, if you have a history of certain conditions, such as cervical stenosis or noncancerous growths, it’s crucial to inform your healthcare provider to ensure proper diagnosis and treatment.
-By prioritising women’s health and seeking proper care, women can manage their symptoms and live a healthier, happier life.
+If you have a history of certain conditions such as cervical stenosis or non cancerous growths you should inform your doctor to ensure proper diagnosis and treatment.
+By prioritising women’s health and getting the right care women can manage their symptoms and live a healthier happier life.

 Final Thoughts

-Period pain should not be something you simply endure.
-With the right investigation and expert care, effective relief is possible — and you can regain comfort, confidence, and control over your life.
+Period pain shouldn’t be something you just endure.
+With the right investigation and expert care relief is possible — and you can get back to feeling comfortable, confident and in control of your life.

-At Happiher, we’re here to listen, diagnose thoroughly, and support you with compassion and expertise.
+At Happiher we’ll listen, diagnose thoroughly and support you with compassion and expertise.

 Period Pain (Dysmenorrhoea): Understanding Your Symptoms and Finding Relief

-For many women, period pain (dysmenorrhea) is part of life — but when the pain becomes severe, overwhelming, or starts interfering with daily activities, it’s time to seek support.
+For many women, period pain (dysmenorrhoea) is just part of life — but when the pain is severe, overwhelming or starts to interfere with daily activities, it’s time to get support.

-While period pain is common, certain conditions like endometriosis and pelvic inflammatory disease can lead to significant complications.
+While period pain is common, conditions like endometriosis and pelvic inflammatory disease can cause complications.

-At Happiher, we believe women shouldn’t have to simply “put up” with debilitating periods.
-As a private gynaecologist in London, I help women find the causes of their period pain and develop effective, personalised treatments to ease symptoms and restore quality of life.
+At Happiher, we believe women shouldn’t have to “put up” with debilitating periods.
+As a private gynaecologist in London, I help women find the cause of their period pain and develop tailored treatments to ease symptoms and get their life back.

 Period pain, also known as dysmenorrhoea (painful menstrual periods), is a common condition that affects many women during their menstrual cycle.
-It is characterised by painful periods, which can range from mild to severe pain in the lower abdomen.
-The pain can start before or during the menstrual period and can last for several days.
+It’s characterised by painful periods which can range from mild to severe pain in the lower abdomen.
+The pain can start before or during the period and can last for several days.
 Period pain happens when your womb tightens during your period.
-In some cases, period pain can be a sign of an underlying medical condition, such as endometriosis or pelvic inflammatory disease.
-Understanding the causes and symptoms of period pain is essential for effective management and treatment.
+In some cases period pain can be a sign of an underlying medical condition, such as endometriosis or pelvic inflammatory disease.
+Understanding the causes and symptoms of period pain is key to management and treatment.

 Dysmenorrhoea is the medical term for painful periods.
-It refers to cramping, aching, or throbbing pain in the lower abdomen and pelvis that happens just before or during menstruation.
+It’s cramping, aching or throbbing pain in the lower abdomen and pelvis that happens just before or during menstruation.

-Primary dysmenorrhoea: painful periods not linked to another health condition, often starting in adolescence.
-Primary dysmenorrhoea often occurs in teenagers and women in their 20s.
+Primary dysmenorrhoea: painful periods not linked to another health condition, often starts in adolescence.
+Primary dysmenorrhoea often affects teenagers and women in their 20s.

 Secondary dysmenorrhoea: painful periods caused by an underlying condition, such as endometriosis or fibroids

-Both types can be physically and emotionally draining, and both deserve attention.
+Both can be physically and emotionally draining and both deserve attention.

 Types of Dysmenorrhoea

-There are two main types of dysmenorrhoea: primary and secondary.
+There are two types of dysmenorrhoea: primary and secondary.
 Primary dysmenorrhoea is the most common type and occurs when there is no underlying medical condition causing the pain.
-It is often characterised by crampy pain in the lower abdomen, which can radiate to the back and thighs.
-Some women may experience more painful periods due to higher levels of prostaglandins or underlying health conditions.
-Secondary dysmenorrhoea, on the other hand, is caused by an underlying medical condition, such as endometriosis, fibroids, or pelvic inflammatory disease.
-This type of dysmenorrhoea can cause more severe pain and other symptoms, such as heavy bleeding and vaginal discharge.
+It’s often characterised by crampy pain in the lower abdomen which can radiate to the back and thighs.
+Some women may have more painful periods due to higher levels of prostaglandins or underlying health conditions.
+Secondary dysmenorrhoea on the other hand is caused by an underlying medical condition, such as endometriosis, fibroids or pelvic inflammatory disease.
+This type of dysmenorrhoea can cause more severe pain and other symptoms like heavy bleeding and vaginal discharge.
 Secondary dysmenorrhoea tends to occur in women in their 30s and 40s.

 Symptoms of Period Pain